PEP 751 – A file format to record Python dependencies for installation reproducibility

 To know how potentially stale the lock file was, an earlier proposal suggested recording the creation date of the lock file.
 But for some same merge conflict reasons as storing the hash of the file contents, this idea was dropped.

-Recording what package indexes were used by the locker to decide what to lock for was considered.
+Recording what package indexes were used to create the lock file was considered.
 In the end, though, it was rejected as it was deemed unnecessary bookkeeping.

 Locking build requirements for sdists